martyn0ff/fullstackopen-part3/README.md

 - NodeJS backend's port defaults to `3002`, configurable through `PHONEBOOK_BACKEND_PORT` environment variable
 - NodeJS backend's protocol defaults to `https`, configurable through `PHONEBOOK_BACKEND_PROTOCOL` environment variable

-Frontend is using Vite.
+> **⚠️ Note!**<br/>Frontend is using Vite.
 Therefore, all variables that you need to pass to the front-end have to be prefixed with `VITE_`

-> **⚠️ Note!**<br>Backend requires knowledge of the front-end host and port, so that it can set up correct CORS rules.
+> **⚠️ Note!**<br/>Backend requires knowledge of the front-end host and port, so that it can set up correct CORS rules.
 It also requires knowledge of database host and port.

+## Links
+- Database is available at https://phonebookdatabase.onrender.com/ (currently JSON Server)
+- Frontend is available at https://phonebookfrontend-3fbo.onrender.com/
+- Backend is available at https://phonebookbackend-3763.onrender.com